 Denver opens ’embodied carbon’ pilot program

-The City and County of Denver is accepting applications through Dec.
-2 for its first “Embodied Carbon Pilot Program.”
-This incentive program offers funding and technical support to reduce the carbon footprint of building materials in large commercial projects.
+Denver has begun accepting applications for an incentive program that offers funding and technical support to reduce the “carbon footprint” of building materials in large commercial projects.

 The program applies to new construction or major renovations of commercial, multifamily and industrial buildings of 25,000 square feet or larger.

-Builders who are selected receive direct contract payments — the more aggressive the reductions, the higher the potential funding.
+Builders who are selected get direct contract payments — the more aggressive the reductions, the higher the potential funding.

 The money comes from Denver’s Climate Protection Fund, created in 2020 when voters approved a 0.25% sales-tax increase that now generates about $40 million a year for climate programs.

-Denver’s draft Embodied Carbon Pilot Program Guidebook said the goals “are to gather local market data on embodied carbon intensities, understand the costs and challenges associated with reducing embodied carbon in Denver’s building market, and document successful strategies for future policy development.”
+Denver’s draft guidebook said the goals “are to gather local market data on embodied carbon intensities, understand the costs and challenges associated with reducing embodied carbon in Denver’s building market, and document successful strategies for future policy development.”

-The pilot rests on findings from “Denver’s Building Sector Embodied Carbon Emissions,” a June 2021 report prepared for the city’s Office of Climate Action, Sustainability and Resiliency by Lotus Engineering and Sustainability.
+The pilot rested on the findings from “Denver’s Building Sector Embodied Carbon Emissions,” a June 2021 report prepared for the city’s Office of Climate Action, Sustainability and Resiliency by Lotus Engineering and Sustainability.

-But the 2021 report laid out a longer-term path.
-On page 13, it recommended the city eventually shift to “incentives or requirements” for low-carbon materials and fold embodied-carbon goals into building codes no later than 2030.
+The 2021 report also laid out a longer-term path.
+On page 13, it recommended the city eventually shift to “incentives or requirements” for low-carbon materials and fold “embodied carbon” goals into building codes no later than 2030.
 The current pilot guidebook said its purpose is to “document successful strategies for future policy development.”

 “As buildings become more energy-efficient through a transition to electrification and better design, embodied carbon is becoming a larger share of total emissions in new construction,” Gedeon said.
 “It reflects a real shift in how emissions are distributed across the building lifecycle.
 If we’re serious about long-term climate goals, this is a piece of the puzzle we need to understand.”

-Critics said highlighting the jump from a small fraction to 27% and then 100% is a relative-share illusion created by slashing operational emissions.
-In other words, as the operational slice of the pie shrinks dramatically, the embodied slice — which was always there — suddenly looks much larger in percentage terms.
+Critics called highlighting the jump from a small fraction to 27% and then 100% a relative “share illusion” created by slashing operational emissions.
+In other words, as the operational slice of the pie shrinks dramatically, the “embodied” slice — which was always there — suddenly looks much larger in percentage terms.

-Gedeon said that claim “isn’t a rhetorical device” and that Denver “is taking a thoughtful, collaborative approach to see what’s possible” in the statement.
+Gedeon countered that it “isn’t a rhetorical device” and that Denver “is taking a thoughtful, collaborative approach to see what’s possible.”

 The 2021 report did not calculate citywide or cumulative savings from low-carbon substitutes.
-It offered only one residential case study that showed a 59% cut — dropping a typical single-family home from 55.8 metric tons of CO₂ equivalent to 22.8 metric tons, the report said, and called a 40-to-60% reduction “achievable” with current materials but gave no scaled projection for Denver or Colorado.
+It offered a single residential case study that showed a 59% cut — dropping a typical single-family home from 55.8 metric tons of CO₂ equivalent to 22.8 metric tons, the report said, and called a 40-to-60% reduction “achievable” with current materials but gave no scaled projection for Denver or Colorado.

 That 22.8 metric tons avoided per home equals the annual emissions from driving a gasoline passenger car about 58,000 miles, according to U.S. Environmental Protection Agency equivalency calculations.